 In the standard Google Analytics implementation, if you visit the Glide website from your laptop today, and decide to fill in the “contact us” form the next day through your mobile, Google Analytics will count this as two different users.
 As you can imagine, this means that your data won’t be completely correct, making it difficult to monitor your traffic analytics and gain insight to help you make decisions.

 Using the User ID can not only help you gather better quality data, as it will count only one user in the example above, instead of two.
 It can also help you understand the relationship across devices and give you some context, as well as a holistic view of your visitors and their behaviour.

 Convinced?
 The last step is for you to set it up.

-How can you implement the User ID?
+How can you implement the User ID on Google Analytics?

 To setup your User ID, you’ll first have to enable the feature in your Google Analytics account.
 Once done, you will have to implement it in your tracking code.
 You will also need to setup a User ID view, to be able to see the data gathered by the User ID in your Google Analytics reports.

 The User ID can be found on the property level.
 To find it, click on “Admin” – “Account” and “Property”.
 From there, select “Tracking Info” and then “User ID”.
 You should then have a step by step guide that will allow you to setup your User ID correctly.
 Don’t worry, you will be able to revise any of the steps, at any time, after you setup your User ID.

 Once it is enabled, the next step is to implement it in your tracking code.
 Lastly, create a User ID view for your reports.

 Thanks to the cookies coupled up with your User ID, you are guaranteed to gather the maximum amount of quality website analytics about your visitors and their behaviour on your site.